 1st variation is with different formulas.
 For example, try making your headline into a question.
 So experiment with the structure of your headline.
 Try adding power or sensory words as well.

-Legendary Anna Handley suggests triggering at least two senses out of the 5 in your copywriting to invite the reader into imagining their pain point solved.
+Anna Handley suggests triggering at least 2 senses out of the 5 in your copywriting to invite the reader into imagining their pain point solved.
 The same applies to headlines when applicable.

 For example, sight sensory words are visual descriptions that pull the reader’s in: